Master of Business Administration

 - Technology - In order to fulfill the learning outcomes, classes will integrate current technology in traditional onsite classes as well as in web-enhanced online classes.

-All students are advised to contact the Faculty Advisor (see name, phone number and email address above) for a brief visit by phone or personal visit for the purpose of reviewing the student's career objectives and providing guidance regarding the courses and/or specialization to be selected.
+All students are encouraged to contact an Admissions Advisor (see phone number and email address above) for any information related to the MBA degree program and for the purpose of reviewing the student's career objectives and providing guidance regarding the courses and/or specialization to be selected.
 For specific information not addressed by the advisor, please contact the Lead Faculty for the MBA Program.

 MBA Transition Program